14 Day Hobart Tasmania Adventure

 Strahan to Queenstown

 This morning drive forty kilometres to the West Coast Wilderness Railway in Queenstown and enjoy breakfast at Tracks Café.
-Hop aboard the steam train, which has been traversing this beautiful landscape for 118 years –luckily, the comfort levels have been upgraded.
+Hop aboard the steam train, which has been traversing this beautiful landscape for over 120 years –luckily, the comfort levels have been upgraded.
 Sit back and enjoy this spectacular journey deep into the heritage of the wild west coast while your guide brings stories of the railway and its resilient people to life and discover how the feud of the Irishmen helped shape the west.

 Admire the beautiful King River gorge and majestic rainforest from your carriage, before arriving at Dubbil Barril and swapping the comfort of the train for an adventure in a raft.
 Experienced guides will safely navigate you down the mighty King River, all the way to the stunning Macquarie Harbour.
 Here you’ll be picked up and taken back to Queenstown, arriving at approximately 5pm when you can check into your Queenstown accommodation for the night.